sinch/ios-call-your-twitter-friends/README.md

 Now we can implement calling.
 Before we can make any calls, we need to create and initialize a client that will handle calls.

-First, go to **AppDelegate.h** and add the following imports:
+Go to **AppDelegate.h** and add the following imports:

 ```objective-c
 #import <Sinch/Sinch.h>
 #import <SinchService/SinchService.h>
 ```
-Then, add the following properties to the interface
+Then, add the following properties to the interface:

 ```objective-c
 @property (strong, nonatomic) id<SINService> sinch;
 @property (strong, nonatomic) ACAccount *twitterAccount;
 ```

-Now, go to **AppDelegate.m**.
+Next, go to **AppDelegate.m**.
 Add the **SINServiceDelegate** and **SINCallClientDelegate** protocols to the implementation:

 ```objective-c
 @interface AppDelegate () <SINServiceDelegate, SINCallClientDelegate>
 @end
 ```

-Then, add the following code to `application:didFinishLaunchingWithOptions`:
+Now, add the following code to `application:didFinishLaunchingWithOptions`:

 ```objective-c
     id config = [SinchService configWithApplicationKey:@"application-key"